zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/commands/index.md

     ...
 ```

 If you use the command line to execute commands, you must do so from within the `DbContext`'s project directory that contains the _project.json_ file (usually `src`).
 You do this by opening a command prompt and using the [`chdir` or `cd`](https://technet.microsoft.com/en-gb/library/bb490875.aspx) command to change the current directory.

-If you are using Visual Studio, you will find the PMC by going to **Tools** » **Nuget Package Manager** » **Package Manager Console**.
+If you are using Visual Studio, you will find the PMC by going to **Tools** » **NuGet Package Manager** » **Package Manager Console**.
 You enter commands at the `PM>` prompt.
 When executing commands, you should ensure that the Default Project selector shows the project containing the `DbContext`

 ![alt text](/images/15-08-2016-08-51-37.png)